Undergraduate: international students

 See also financial information for international postgraduate students.

 Every year, thousands of students from around the world get a visa to study at a Russell Group university.
 There is no limit on the number of international students that can study in the UK and if you have secured a place at university the application process for a visa is not as complicated as you may have heard.
-The video below follows two Indian students as they gain their visas and realise that some of the myths just are not true:
+The video below follows two Chinese students as they gain their visas and realise that some of the myths are not true:

 Other websites you may find helpful are:

 The UK Council for International Student Affairs

 UK Border Agency - How to apply for a student visa